kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 Other potential explanation for V1's high accuracy in image identification and avenues for future work include:

 <ul type="circle">
-    <li>More high firing rate neurons in V1, i.e. higher signal to noise.
+    <li style=font-size:12px>More high firing rate neurons in V1, i.e. higher signal to noise.
 One way to address this is to infer spike events using available <a href="https://scholar.google.com/scholar?hl=en&q=deconvolution+calcium+imaging+&btnG=&as_sdt=1%2C5&as_sdtp=">deconvolution methods</a> to estimate the overall spike event rates per area.
 One could then randomly remove spikes and evaluate performance on the   natural image identity task.</li>

     <li>Smaller receptive field size of neurons.
 V1 typically has smaller receptive fields than other higher visual areas.
 I could verify this with the dataset from the [Locally Sparse Noise stimulus](http://observatory.brain-map.org/visualcoding/stimulus/locally_sparse_noise).
 This could be fun. </li>